Instagram is still the search engine to watch.

 It’s also influenced by trending topics.
 However, because it’s based on general recommendations instead of a specific search by the user, it also depends heavily on the Instagram algorithm to suggest posts.

-In a recent post, we broke down that algorithm for you:
+In a recent post, we broke down that algorithm for you.
+It has since evolved, but it manages to retain some key factors:

 The idea of getting on the Explore tab might seem more intimidating.
 But it’s actually becoming easier, as Instagram breaks that tab down into more specific categories.
 As well as their main Explore feed, users can choose to view recommended posts for their individual interests – such as shopping, fashion or food.